 The most basic piece of information we need is your pedigree.
 Once the DNA and your pedigree indicate the likelihood of a relationship, then you and other researchers can have a better idea of where to look for more information on your family ties.

-The most preferred way is to export a gedcom file from your genealogy program and email it to the Administrator.
-If you don’t use a genealogy program, a copy of a pedigree chart will work (please remember that the administrator has to enter all of your data).
+The preferred way is to export a gedcom file from your genealogy program and email it to the Administrator.
+If you don’t use a genealogy program, a copy of a pedigree chart will work (see the “Forms” below).
 The Administrator can also take genealogy information in the native file formats from the following programs: Family Origins; FamilyTreeMaker, PAF and RootsMagic.

 - Cloud DNA Home.